-To save lives and improve care and reduce harm and to measure, educate and manage AKI better, thereby increasing safety and improving efficiency
+To save lives by improving care and to reduce harm and measure, educate and manage AKI better, thereby increasing safety and improving efficiency

 The challenge

 To reduce the risk and burden of AKI.
 The programme will lead work on the development of sustainable clinical tools, information, education and levers, and will prioritise patient empowerment.